jisfy/restful-rental-store/README.txt

-**************              Video Rental Store       **************************
+# A RESTful Video Rental Store API

-Please have a look at docs/README.txt
+## Description

+This is an implementation of a Video Rental Store RESTful API.
+It is a level 3 RESTful API according to Richardson's maturity levels [1].
+Put simply, it uses Hypermedia As The Engine Of Application State, a.k.a as HATEOAS.

+The project is built using Spring Boot, and particularly Spring Data, Spring MVC and Spring HATEOAS.
+All resource representation is based on HAL [2] which is nicely supported by Spring HATEOAS.
+All project layout and design adheres to Domain Driven Design principles [3].
-Bearing in mind how controversial is the debate about "anemic domain model" vs "domain driven design", and not having a clue about which school of thought you guys are coming from, I decided to do both.
-You can find the as-domain-driven-as-possible design in the non-anemic-hal branch of this project.
-It certainly has a nicer package layout, but it is not fully DDD, since I left the JPA Entity annotations bleed into the Domain classes.
+I have tried to make the project as conformant to DDD as possible and avoid the dreadful Anemic Domain Model antipattern [4].
+However it is still not fully DDD, since for the sake of simplicity I let the JPA Entity annotations bleed into the Domain classes.
-Please notice that the docs/README.txt file of those two branches also differ.
-For more info about the anemic design debate, please see [1]

-[1] Fowler, Martin (2003).
-In Anemic Model. https://martinfowler.com/bliki/AnemicDomainModel.html

-///////////////////////////////////////////////////////////////////////////////
+### Hypermedia and Profiles

-Since I am using HAL which is a really lightweight hypermedia format, at least as long as the hypermedia controls are concerned.
-Notice that you can't really express with HAL whether a client should use a POST, a PUT or DELETE with a HAL link representation.
-Other hypermedia formats, like Siren are more advanced in this regard, and allow you to express "actions", which contain the HTTP verb and request body to send to the endpoint.
-This is great since it enables you to provide a self contained representation of a resource.
-One with all possible next actions and the way to proceed with them.
-Since there is no Siren support for now in Spring, I am stuck with HAL.
-There is a new project in Spring, called Spring Affordances, which adds support for some HAL extension called HAL-FORMS [2].
-This extension provides support for self contained resource representations as described before.
-However the project hasn't been publicly released yet.
-With all of this in mind, the only way I can provide semantic information about the link relations and semantic descriptors is by means of some out of bound documentation.
-Some provide this documentation in plain english, but it is much better if this documentation can be processed by a machine, since that enables you to build smart clients.
+HAL is a rather lightweight hypermedia format.
+At least as long as the hypermedia controls is concerned.
+With HAL, you can't really express whether a client should use _POST_, _PUT_ or _DELETE_ with a link representation.
+Other hypermedia formats, like **Siren** are more advanced in this regard, and allow you to express **actions**, which contain both the HTTP verb and request body to send to the endpoint.
+This is great since it enables you to provide a fully self contained representation of a resource, and almost completely avoid external documentation.
+A representation containing all possible next actions and the way to proceed with them.
-ALPS is spec which supports just that.
-What is usually called a Profile [3].

-I have been looking into ALPS in order to provide machine readable semantic information for the API.
-However, it seems ALPS support comes with spring data rest, not so much with spring hateoas.
-I don't really want spring data rest to kick in and provide the controller endpoints for the different methods in my repositories.
-I want to keep my own.
-I am looking at the classes
-spring-data-rest-webmvc/

-src/main/java/org/springframework/data/rest/webmvc/alps/RootResourceInformationToAlpsDescriptorConverter.java
-org/springframework/data/rest/webmvc/alps/AlpsController.java, org/springframework/data/rest/webmvc/ProfileController.java
-from the Spring Data Rest project, which seem to be the ones in charge of Alps support.

-org/springframework/data/rest/webmvc/ProfileController.java This Controller creates the top level profile URI, which will include links to the corresponding profiles for the different resources.
+As of this writing there is no Siren support in Spring, so I am stuck with HAL.
+There is a new project in Spring though, called Spring Affordances, which adds support for a HAL extension called HAL-FORMS [5].
+This extension provides support for the self contained resource representations described before.
+Regretfully the project isn't publicly available yet.

+In order to try to fill the semantic gap left by HAL, some external documentation is required.
+One which a proper description of the link relations, what they mean, the HTTP verb that should be used, and a nice resource representation description.
+Some like to use Swagger to provide this documentation, but I feel it is more REST-level-2 oriented.
+Others like to provide the documentation in plain english.
+I think it is much better to provide a machine-readable documentation.
+One that we can use to build smart clients.
+Basically, this documentation is often called a **Profile**.
+A document that provides additional semantic information on top of a Media Type without altering it [6].
+There are several Profile formats available. _XMDP_ for instance, which is suitable for microformat based media types.
+I will be looking at **ALPS**, which is JSON based and can be used later on with any Hypermedia Type of choice.

+#### A look at ALPS

+Spring Data REST supports ALPS out of the box.
+Nevertheless I am not using Spring Data REST, but Spring HATEOAS.
+Spring Data REST adds support to export Spring
+Data Repositories directly.
+Sparing you from the creation of your own Spring MVC Controllers and Resources.
+As useful and convenient as Spring Data REST is, I think it doesn't help much our DDD goals.
+In my humble opinion your Entity classes often end up having representation annotations, and I think it is better to have the Domain Model as cleanly segregated from the infrastructure as possible.
+Thus, I am not the biggest fan of adding even more annotations to the Domain
+Model classes.
+Remember they are already polluted with Java Persistence Annotations.
+Something I am not quite happy about.

+Spring HATEOAS comes with several ALPS support classes.
+However, it lacks any kind of __profile__ controller, and all the logic provided by Spring Data REST.
+You could think of using just Spring Data REST's ALPS support, and sticking to Spring HATEOAS for the rest.
+I have given it a try, but Spring Data REST's controllers are too tightly coupled to the Spring Data Repositories and PersistentEntity classes.
+The whole idea of exposing Repositories as RESTful resources seems to be deeply ingrained in Spring Data REST.
+You can have a look at the class org/springframework/data/rest/webmvc/ProfileController.java for more information.
-There doesn't seem to be an easy way to add ALPS support to an existing Spring HATEOAS project.
-The main ALPS Controller in the Spring Data Rest project, ProfileController, already relies on the Spring Data Repositories class.
-Everything is Repository and PersistentEntity based.
-I am using ResourceSupport classes in my Spring HATEOAS project, so there isn't an easy translation into PersistentEntity classes.
-I would say that the ALPS profile implementation in Spring Data doesn't lend itself much to reuse for other RESTful projects that are not Repository based.
+I would say that the ALPS profile implementation in Spring Data doesn't lend itself too much for reuse in other RESTful projects that are not Repository based.
 Or whose Resources are not coming directly from a Spring Data Repository.

-I could maybe try to create my own ProfileController which will serve the ALPS document.
+A final idea worth exploring could be the creation of my own ProfileController, which would serve the final ALPS document.
 In order to make things easier, I think I could maybe reuse the ResourceAssemblers and add the corresponding link to the ALP section for that resource.
-There should also be something in the ProfileController that is able to discover the resources that will be served by the different controllers, and also to translate those resources into their corresponding ALPS representation.
+There should also be something in the custom
+ProfileController that was able to discover the resources that would be served by the different controllers, and also to translate those resources into their corresponding ALPS representation.

-================================================== REFERENCES =================================================
+## REFERENCES
-[2] Building richer hypermedia with Spring HATEOAS
-    https://spring.io/blog/2018/01/12/building-richer-hypermedia-with-spring-hateoas

-[3] Richardson, Leonard.
-Amundsen, Mike.
+[1] Webber, Parastatidis, Robinson (2010).
+Web Friendliness and the Richardson Maturity Model.
+    In "Rest in Practice, Hypermedia and Systems Architecture" (pp. 18-20).
+O'Reilly [2] Kelly, Mike (2013).
+In HAL, Hypertext Application Language. http://stateless.co/hal_specification.html [3] Evans, Eric.
+(2003).
+Domain Driven Design.
+Addison Wesley [4] Fowler, Martin (2003).
+In Anemic Model. https://martinfowler.com/bliki/AnemicDomainModel.html [5] Building richer hypermedia with Spring HATEOAS https://spring.io/blog/2018/01/12/building-richer-hypermedia-with-spring-hateoas [6] Richardson, Leonard.
+Amundsen, Mike (2013).
 8-Profiles.
 In 'RESTful Web APIs' (pp 133-155).
-O'Reilly 2013.
+O'Reilly